 Balinese Cat Traits: What Makes This Breed Stand Out?

-Characterized by its graceful, slender physique, the Balinese cat is a medium-sized feline with a fine boned build and a semi long haired, silky coat.
-Unlike many long haired breeds, the Balinese, originating from the island of Bali, boasts a sleek, close fitting coat devoid of an undercoat, minimizing the risk of matting.
+Characterized by its graceful, slender physique, the Balinese cat is a medium sized feline with a fine boned build and a semi long haired, silky coat.
+Unlike many long haired cat breeds, the Balinese, originating from the island of Bali, boasts a sleek, close fitting coat devoid of an undercoat, minimizing the risk of matting.
 Similar to the long haired Siamese, the Balinese cat shares striking features including large ears, a wedge shaped head, and a long, lithe body, with modern types exhibiting more extreme characteristics.
 Renowned by Balinese people, these cats are often cherished for their elegance and companionship.

 Quick facts

-Average Weight 2.3kg to 4.5kg
+Average Weight |

-Colours
+Colours |

-The Balinese cat shares the same color patterns as the Siamese breed: seal, blue, chocolate, and lilac points, with some additional variations including red, cream, caramel, apricot, solid, tortie, and tabby colors.
-All Balinese cats exhibit the 'color point' pattern, where the color is concentrated on the mask, ears, legs, and tail, while the body typically displays a pale cream to pure white hue.
+The Balinese cat shares the same color patterns as the Siamese breed, seal, blue, chocolate, and lilac points, with some additional variations including red, cream, caramel, apricot, solid, tortie, and tabby colors.
+All Balinese cats exhibit the 'color point' pattern, where the color is concentrated on the mask, ears, legs, and tail, while the body typically displays a pale cream to pure white hue. |

 Essential Information

-1. Requires an experienced owner
+- Requires an experienced owner.

-3. Highly energetic and inquisitive feline
+- Highly energetic and inquisitive feline.

-4. Independent yet sociable
+- Independent yet sociable.

-6. Requires weekly grooming sessions
+- Requires weekly grooming sessions.

-7. Needs ample outdoor space to roam
+- Needs ample outdoor space to roam.

-8. Best suited for quiet environments
+- Best suited for quiet environments.

 Balinese Cat Breed Health.